Chapter 62:

 I will protect her—I will protect all of them!
 I’m not weak!

-“Aes—” I panicked, placing a hand to her face.
+“Aes—” I panicked, turning to face her.

 If I survived.

 I looked up just in time to see the dragon’s toothy maw preparing to clamp down over my body.
 With acrobatic finesse, I rolled to the side, narrowly dodging the blow and leaving a layer of flesh in my wake.
+It felt like ripping a skintag the size of my shin from my body, leaving the fronts of my legs as a bloody mess as I tumbled into a defensive stance.

 The dragon roared, raising its head and snapping once more for me.
-And, had I been alone in this fight, its attack would have gotten me.
-But at that moment, Aesandoral let loose a pair of liquid-silver arrows that, in the blink of an eye, connected with the scales of the dragon's throat.
+And, had I been alone in the fight, there would have been no doubt that its attack would have gotten me.
+But at that moment, Aesandoral let loose a pair of liquid-silver arrows that I watched as, in the blink of an eye, connected with the scales of the dragon's throat.
+They pierced through the patch of leathery skin, lodging into place and spraying a combination of blood and acid around me.

 “What’s going on over there?”
 Rionriv’s voice cried in the back of my mind.
 “Do you need help?”

+Then, as I had done when we fought the crocmaws, I inhaled deeply and focused.
 Listening to the world around me, I could hear the faint water splashing in the distant pool.
 Gentle waves lapped against the sandy shore.
 Then I noticed the heavy breathing coming from Aesandoral’s direction, along with the faintest creaks of the ancient crates she pressed against for cover.

 There!